SharePoint/sp-dev-docs/docs/general-development/machine-translation-services-in-sharepoint.md

-For sample code demonstrating how to use the JavaScript CSOM, see  [SharePoint 2013: Accessing the Machine Translation Service with JavaScript](http://code.msdn.microsoft.com/SharePoint-Accessing-647f6dd9).
+For sample code demonstrating how to use the JavaScript CSOM, see  [SharePoint: Accessing the Machine Translation Service with JavaScript](http://code.msdn.microsoft.com/SharePoint-Accessing-647f6dd9).